-I am currently a full-time, fully-funded PhD student endeavouring to build an agent-based simulation of classroom interactions between students and teacher (and teaching assistant) in order to investigate the long-term consequences of common lesson scenarios and interventions.
+The PhD project is an investigation into the use of agent-based modelling (ABM) to simulate classroom interactions between students, teacher and teaching assistant in order to investigate the consequences of common lesson scenarios and interventions.

 BSc (Hons) Computer Science, MSc Information Systems, Cert.
 Ed.
 Post Compulsory, MA Education, BSc (Hons) Mathematics